Prenatal Support + Childbirth Education

 Birth Debriefing: Supporting you to make sense of difficult or traumatic previous birth experiences;

 Physical Preparation: Teaching gentle and safe techniques to prepare the pelvic space to give birth with greater ease, and to support optimal fetal positioning (“Spinning Babies” techniques);

 Self-Care and Early Parenting Survival: Feeding and settling a newborn, exploring the roles of each parent, and making a postnatal plan.

 FREE 30 min consultation to discuss your needs before booking in.

-Sessions offered on Mondays, Thursdays or Weekends during business hours (other days may be arranged where possible).
+Sessions offered on Fridays or Saturdays between 10am – 3pm (other days may be arranged where possible).

 Materials and handouts provided.